Board of Directors

 Director

-I work in web technology, running my own digital agency in the UK for many years before emigrating to Canada.
-Currently I am the tech lead at a local startup specialising in the on-demand transit space.
+I’m a software engineer working in web technology, and ran my own digital agency in the UK before moving to Canada.
 I love using technology to make the world a better place.

 Director